MoAbdelfattah221/GAaMa/README.md

 # GAama
-This is a Responsive Header for a Music Company.
+This is a Responsive Website Header for a Music Company.
 Technologies used..
 Html , CSS